o3de/o3de.org/content/docs/release-notes/archive/21-11-release-notes.md

 * Added support for installing a Project Game Release Layout(Windows, Linux, MacOS): [Create a Project Game Release Layout](https://github.com/o3de/o3de/issues/3201)
 * Added ComponentApplication Lifecycle Events to facilitate startup configuration for the GameLauncher: [o3de/o3de@`b3b646d`](https://github.com/o3de/o3de/commit/b3b646dad9c16d4a93cf1058034329c615c1a54b)
 * Updated the AssetBundler to use AZ::IO::Archive for creation of Pak Files: [Update AssetBundler to use AZ::IO::Archive for creating PAK files](https://github.com/o3de/o3de/issues/3419)
-* Improved Error messags in the project's EngineFinder.cmake to help with indicating why the project could not locate the engine: [Improve the errors in EngineFinder.cmake](https://github.com/o3de/o3de/pull/4713)
+* Improved Error messages in the project's EngineFinder.cmake to help with indicating why the project could not locate the engine: [Improve the errors in EngineFinder.cmake](https://github.com/o3de/o3de/pull/4713)
 * Added Multi-Config/Multi-Permutation support to the installer.
 This adds support for build configurations like debug, profile, release can be placed in the same installer.
 This also allows non-monolithic(Default) and monolithic(Monolithic) permutations to be added to the installer: [Adding support for multi-config/multi-permutation installer](https://github.com/o3de/o3de/pull/5062)
 * Limit the configuration types available in the Engine SDK layout to only the configurations that were built. i.e If the SDK was only built with the profile configuration, only the profile configuration will be available when using the SDK with a project: [Build: Limit cmake build types based on Engine SDK build type](https://github.com/o3de/o3de/issues/2526)
 * Added support for importing Json files.
 [Support for importing Json files](https://github.com/o3de/o3de/pull/4609)